FlokiShibaTeam/flokishibaclaim/README.md

 # Infomation and rule

-1. Folder name tokenList.json is a list campaign.
+1. Folder name tokenList.json is a campaign lists.

     `How to add an token.`
     ```
-    - Create a file name tokenList.json and write data.
+    - Create a file name tokenList.json.
-    - name, symbol, address, decimals, chainId, logoURI is info of token.
+    - (name, symbol, address, decimals, chainId, logoURI) is info of token.
-    - position is location of token to display.
+    - (position) is location of token to display.
     - Example:
     {
       "tokens": [